Studying any kind of university degree costs a lot of money.

 In this article, we’ll take a look at the top five high earning degrees and then investigate what it takes to successfully study them.
 And don’t forget, if the cost is putting you off, you could always work part-time while studying, or cash in on one of these innovative ways.

 Many of the degrees that are considered to lead to high earning careers require you to be enthusiastic about numbers.

 Believe it or not, some people have a real passion for maths because it is precise and logical.

 Mathematical laws are all around us, and to have an understanding of that must be a special feeling.
-A successful graduate could go onto accountancy, banking or financial analysis.
+Someone who graduates with a mathematics university degree could go onto accountancy, banking or financial analysis.

 Another one for the mathematicians amongst us, an economics degree will guide you towards roles in banking and financial companies.

 There is a variety of jobs that follow on from this; statistician, financial analyst and, at the top of the pile, banker or economist.

 Computer Science (AVERAGE PAY £41,950)

 This university degree isn’t for those with just a passing interest in computers; it’s a dedicated passion for pushing technology beyond its perceived limitations.

 Thanks to comic media representations of accountants showing them to be a dull breed, finance is a career that many people would consider to be somewhat tedious.